 We hear a lot about those who won but are deaf to the layered graveyard of losers who fell along the way.

 Steve Jobs is the enduringly (un)lucky recipient of much praise and worship for his work as Apple’s one and only ‘visionary’.
 There are numerous books, biopics, and case studies which attribute his success to having a ‘singular vision’ and exceptional marketing ability.
 But was Steve Jobs’s management traits and marketing ability legacy really what credited Apple’s success?

-The modern day Silicon Valley re-modelling of Steve Jobs management styles and minimalist design are consequence of Survivorship Bias.
+The modern day Silicon Valley re-modelling of Steve Jobs management styles and minimalist design are consequences of Survivorship Bias.

 Survivorship Bias correlates Steve Jobs’s output with a postmortem analysis of how he worked.
 This after death double take attributes Apple’s success to Steve, rather than Steve’s success to Apple.
-Apple is the collection of hundreds of brilliant minds where Steve was simply the face and fruitarian fool.
+Apple is the collection of hundreds of brilliant minds whereas Steve was simply a fruitarian face.

 “Luck is where preparation meets opportunity”, Oprah.

 Survivorship Bias tells us why we know little of all the other tech CEO’s and visionaries that came before him.
 Silicon Valley managers are fooled into thinking that the Steve Jobs management style is the winning strategy.
 When in reality they are attributing his success to the variables that ironically in practice make a person more disagreeable and less effective as a manager.

 It is Survivorship Bias that drives the Steve Jobs narrative.
 There is no consideration for the graveyard of variabilities we cannot hear.
 Steve Jobs endures because of a combination of legitimate exceptionalism (after all, he created the iPod) and a healthy dose of Survivorship Bias.

 Imagine Jon Jonson, an exceptional young man who made $5,000,000 by the time he was 23 years old.